federico-villani/gulpfile/README.md

 ## What you get
 In this gulpfile you'll find
+- SASS
+    - Compile and watch tasks
+    - Autoprefixer
+    - Sourcemaps
+    - Media query combination and optimization
+    - Minification and concatenation
-- SASS ( with autoprefixer, sourcemaps, media query combination and optimization, minification and concatenation in DEV and PROD version)
+    - DEV and PROD version
-- image optimization
-- js hint
+- JS
+  - Compile and watch tasks
-- js minification and concatenation
+  - Minification and concatenation
+   - DEV and PROD version
+- Images
+  - Optimization and conversion
 - BrowserSync

 ```tsx
   // include gulp